Text Style Transfer: A Review and Experimental Evaluation: Future Research Direction and Open Issues

 \subsection{Going Beyond Transferring Between Two Styles}

-Currently, most of the existing TST methods focus on transferring the text between two styles.
-We believe that TST studies should go beyond performing a binary style transfer and explore richer and more dynamic tasks.
-For example, Lai et al. \cite{lai2019multiple} proposed a multiple-attribute style transfer task where a text is transferred by specifying multiple style attributes such as a sentiment, gender of the author, etc. Domain-aware TST method has also been explored where we consider the domain of the text (e.g., food or movie reviews) when transferring the text styles (e.g., from positive to negative sentiment).
-We believe that more dynamic TST tasks with better real-life applications will be a promising future research direction.
+Currently, most existing TST methods focus on transferring the text between two styles.
+We believe that TST studies should go beyond performing a binary-style transfer and explore more prosperous and more dynamic tasks.
+For example, Lai et al. \cite{lai2019multiple} proposed a multiple attribute style transfer task where a text is transferred by specifying multiple attribute styles such as sentiment, author gender, etc. Domain-aware TST method has also been explored where we consider the domain of the text (e.g., food or movie reviews) when transferring the text styles (e.g., from positive to negative sentiment).
+More dynamic TST tasks with better real-world applications will be a promising future research direction.